Consumer identity: Theoretical background

 The identity bestowed on consumers is understood to draw from themes that cut across the different symbolic boundaries that have consolidated in the course of modernity.
-Consumer research has extensively examined how interactions with products help consumers to shape their identities and selves.
+Consumer research, and in particular consumer culture theory, has extensively examined how interactions with products help consumers to shape their identities and selves.
 Product design, for instance, can elicit infatuation in object–consumer relations.
 Consumers may become attached and develop relationships to specific material objects, independently of these objects' brands.

 A variety of commodities serves as an increasingly sophisticated identity toolkit for the celebration of one's identity.
 These do not only include unconscious somatic involvement.
 The idea that everyone in consumer societies is more open to acquiring the lifestyle and identity they desire runs the risk of painting an imaginary world made of equal opportunity and free self-realization.
 Instead, it is clear, even through observing advertisements which celebrate consumption as a sphere of human realization, that only a particular type of identity, a certain kind of look, a particular way of being in the world, and, apparently, only certain commodities are acknowledged as plainly positive, and that they all demand growing shares of economic and cultural capital.